alexkisielewicz/home-library-app/README.md

 ##  Colour Scheme

 Colour palette was selected using <b>coolors.co</b> generator and has been extracted from the backgroud picture used in terminal view HTML page.

-PLACEHOLDER
+Colour of the "run program" button was adjusted to match the backgroud.

 ![Colour Scheme](docs/img/palette.jpg)

-PLACEHOLDER
+Terminal outputs are displayed in high-contrast colours over black background for better readability and accesibillity.
+Standard prompts are yellow, book addition and edit inputs are blue, warnings red.
+Confirmation messages and menus are green.
+Bigger chunks of data coming from the database are printed in standard white colour to be non-distractive.

 #   Technology

 ##  Languages used

--   [Python](https://www.python.org/) - high-level, general-purpose programming languate.
+-   [Python](https://www.python.org/) - high-level, general-purpose programming language.
--   [Markdown](https://en.wikipedia.org/wiki/Markdown) - markup language used to write this document.
+-   [Markdown](https://en.wikipedia.org/wiki/Markdown) - markup language used to write README document.

 ##  Frameworks, libraries & software used